-Even the most amicable divorces throw up unexpected challenges for families going through the process.
-Being prepared for some of these obstacles can help enormously and we have put together some of those that our clients mention to us most frequently that they wish they’d known before divorce.
+Even the most amicable of divorces throw up unexpected challenges for families.
+Being prepared for some of these obstacles makes the process much less overwhelming.
+We have put together 6 things that our clients regularly tell us that they wish they’d known.

 This will all come to an end

 The divorce process does take time.
 It may seem never ending and that can make it hard to visualise your life beyond divorce and what you need financially.
 When negotiating the finances, it is important to remember that divorce is a process and it will be concluded.
 It can be tempting to settle for less than you are entitled to just to get things over quicker but remember, this is your once chance to ensure that you provide financially for your future.
 You will have to live with your financial settlement for a lot longer than you will be going through the divorce itself.

 Friends may not stick around

 Divorce does strange things to a couple’s friendships.
 If you have socialised with other couples before divorce, the relationships within the group will inevitably change following a break up and each of your social circles will naturally evolve.
 People tell us that some friends who rallied round in the early days drifted off as the divorce progressed.
 This can be really hard to deal with but knowing that it’s so common can help it feel less personal.
 If you lose a few people along the way, this will only clear room for new positive and meaningful friendships.
 Don’t ever feel alone, there are also lots of different ways to get extra emotional support should you need it.

 Your ex will act out of character